yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 "OAuth Broker":
 : A component acting as an Authorization Server for its clients, as well as an OAuth Client towards *Downstream Authorization Servers*.
 Brokers are used to facilitate a trust relationship when there is no direct relation between an OAuth Client and the final Authorization Server where end-user authenticates and authorizes.
-This pattern is currently employed to establish trust in federation use cases, such as in Academia and in the business world across corporations.
+This pattern is in current use to establish trust in federation use cases in Academia and in the business world, across corporations.
-Brokers may be replaced in the future with dynamic trust establishment leveraging {{OpenID.Federation}}.
+Note: It is possible OAuth Brokers will be superseded in the future by {{OpenID.Federation}}, offering dynamic trust establishment.

 "Client App":
 : A Native app implementing "OAuth 2.0 for Native Apps" {{RFC8252}} as an OAuth client of *Initial Authorization Server*.
 Client's redirect_uri is claimed by the app.

 "Initial Authorization Server":
-: The Authorization Server of *Client App* which acts as an OAuth Broker, as an OAuth client of a *Downstream Authorization Server*.
+: The Authorization Server of *Client App* which acts as an *OAuth Broker* as an OAuth client of a *Downstream Authorization Server*.

 "Downstream Authorization Server":
 : An Authorization Server which may be an *OAuth Broker* or a *User-Interacting Authorization Server*.